Rupesh-ruby/MiniProject_Template/MiniProject_C/README.md

 * The program can display
   .Runs

-  .Wickets, overs, extras
+  $ Wickets, overs, extras

-  .Economy of bowler
+  $ Economy of bowler

-  .Run rate of batting team
+  $ Run rate of batting team

-  .Final result is Match win ,loss or draw
+  $ Final result is Match win ,loss or draw